taylorandrews/privy_mapper/README.md

     * Cluster imbalance

 ### 3. My Zones (Other Features Included)

+The final, implementable model that I made takes into account other important features in the dataset alongside the latitude/longitude data.
+My algorithm can categorize over a half million houses per hour, making it considerable more efficient than manually labeling each cluster.

 * Pros
     * Strongest [silhouette score](#Scoring Function)
     * Fast algorithmic solution